phaserjs/phaser/README.md

 * The Loader.headers object has a new property `requestedWith`.
 By default this is set to `false`, but it can be used to set the `X-Requested-With` header to `XMLHttpRequest` (or any other value you need).
 To enable this do `this.load.headers.requestedWith = 'XMLHttpRequest'` before adding anything to the Loader.
 * ScaleManager.hasPhaserSetFullScreen is a new boolean that identifies if the browser is in full screen mode or not, and if Phaser was the one that requested it.
 As it's possible to enter full screen mode outside of Phaser, and it then gets confused about what bounding parent to use.
 * Phaser.Tileset has a new property `lastgid` which is populated automatically by the TilemapParser when importing Tiled map data, or can be set manually if building your own tileset.
+* Stage will now check if `document.hidden` is available first, and if it is then never even check for the prefixed versions.
+This stops warnings like "mozHidden and mozVisibilityState are deprecated" in newer versions of browsers and retain backward compatibility (thanks @leopoldobrines7 #2656)

 ### Bug Fixes